TohurTV/llama.cpp-qt/README.md

 4. Extract the release build and copy server.exe and all of the .dlls to the llama.cpp-qt folder.

-5. Run the start.bat file to start the llama.cppqt GUI.
+5. Run the start.bat file to start the llama.cpp-qt GUI.

 ## Systemwide installation